roderickjackson-bradley/socket_io_app/work/w08/d2/03-04-django-one-to-many-models/django-one-to-many-models.md

 <img src="https://i.imgur.com/ENEb2d0.png">

-Now let's turning our attention back to the `add_feeding` function.
+Now let's turn our attention back to the `add_feeding` function.

 Here it is: